engineersCode/EngComp/README.md

 # Engineering Computations

+This project is a collection of learning modules in engineering computations for undergraduate students.
-A sophomore course in Engineering Computations at the George Washington University, Mechanical and Aerospace Engineering department.
+The project lead is Prof. Lorena A. Barba at the George Washington University, Mechanical and Aerospace Engineering department.
-The local course number is [MAE 2117](http://bulletin.gwu.edu/search/?P=MAE%202117).

-This is a full course re-write for Fall 2017, by Prof. Lorena A. Barba and doctoral student Natalia C. Clementi.
+In Fall 2017, Prof. Barba worked with doctoral student Natalia C. Clementi to produce the first three modules of the series.

-The course consists of a set of somewhat self-contained Modules, addressing an area of application or skills in computing.
-Each module is made up of four or five lessons, written as a Jupyter notebook.
+Eeach learning modules is made up of four or five lessons, written as a Jupyter notebook, and addressing an area of application or skills in computing.
 We use Python as the programming language.

 ## How to clone this repository